gto76/python-cheatsheet/README.md

 * **Parent logger can be specified by naming the child logger `'<parent>.<name>'`.**
 * **If logger doesn't have a set level it inherits it from the first ancestor that does.**
 * **Formatter also accepts: pathname, filename, funcName, lineno, thread and process.**
-* **A `'handlers.RotatingFileHandler'` creates and deletes log files based on 'maxBytes' and 'backupCount' arguments.**
+* **A `'log.handlers.RotatingFileHandler'` creates and deletes log files based on 'maxBytes' and 'backupCount' arguments.**

 #### Creates a logger that writes all messages to file and sends them to the root's handler that prints warnings or higher:
 ```python